meredith-xs/meredith-xs.github.io/_pages/about.md

 ---

 <div class="justified-text">
   I graduated with a doctoral degree from Tsinghua University(Beijing, PR China) in 2025.
-I am an expert on the modelling and the simulation of compressible two-phase multi-component reactive flows, with applications in both fundamental research and engineering scenarios:
+I am expert on the modelling and the simulation of compressible two-phase multi-component reactive flows, with applications in both fundamental research and engineering scenarios:
 </div>

 - Diffuse-interface methods